-- a) MNR retains the provincial responsibility for the development of flood, erosion and hazard land management policies, programs and standards on behalf of the province pursuant to the Ministry of Natural Resources Act. - b) Where no conservation authorities exist, MNR provides technical support to the c) MNR, in conjunction with MMAH, co-ordinates the provincial review of applications for Special Policy Area approval under Section 3.1 of the PPS.
+- a) MNR retains the provincial responsibility for the development of flood, erosion and hazard land management policies, programs and standards on behalf of the province pursuant to the Ministry of Natural Resources Act. - b) Where no conservation authorities exist, MNR provides technical support to the Ministry of Municipal Affairs and Housing on matters related to Section 3.1 of the Provincial Policy

+- Statement in accordance with the "Protocol Framework One Window Plan Input, Review and Appeals". - c) MNR, in conjunction with MMAH, co-ordinates the provincial review of applications for Special Policy Area approval under Section 3.1 of the PPS.